ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 Only the POST method is specified for TAM resources exposed over HTTP.
 A URI of such a resource is referred to as a "TAM URI".
 A TAM URI can be any HTTP(S) URI.
-The URI to use is configured in an OTrP Agent via an out-of-band mechanism, as discussed in the next section.
+The URI to use is configured in an TEEP Agent via an out-of-band mechanism, as discussed in the next section.

 When HTTPS is used, TLS certificates MUST be checked according to {{!RFC2818}}.

-# Client Broker Behavior
+# TEEP Broker Behavior

 ## Receiving a request to install a new Trusted Application

-When the Broker receives a notification (e.g., from an application installer) that an application has a dependency on a given Trusted Application (TA) being available in a given type of TEE, the notification will contain the following:
+When the TEEP Broker receives a notification (e.g., from an application installer) that an application has a dependency on a given Trusted Application (TA) being available in a given type of TEE, the notification will contain the following:

  - A unique identifier of the TA

- - Optionally, any metadata to pass to the OTrP Agent.
+ - Optionally, any metadata to pass to the TEEP Agent.
 This might include a TAM URI provided in the application manifest, for example.

- - Optionally, any requirements that may affect the choice of TEE, if multiple are available to the Broker.
+ - Optionally, any requirements that may affect the choice of TEE, if multiple are available to the TEEP Broker.

-When such a notification is received, the Broker first identifies in an implementation-dependent way which TEE (if any) is most appropriate based on the constraints expressed.
+When such a notification is received, the TEEP Broker first identifies in an implementation-dependent way which TEE (if any) is most appropriate based on the constraints expressed.
 If there is only one TEE, the choice is obvious.
 Otherwise, the choice might be based on factors such as capabilities of available TEE(s) compared with TEE requirements in the notification.

-The Broker then informs the OTrP Agent in that TEE by invoking an appropriate "RequestTA" API that identifies the TA needed and any other associated metadata.
-The Broker need not know whether the TEE already has such a TA installed or whether it is up to date.
+The TEEP Broker then informs the TEEP Agent in that TEE by invoking an appropriate "RequestTA" API that identifies the TA needed and any other associated metadata.
+The TEEP Broker need not know whether the TEE already has such a TA installed or whether it is up to date.

-The OTrP Agent will either (a) pass no data back, (b) pass back a TAM URI to connect to, or (c) pass back a message buffer and TAM URI to send it to.
-The TAM URI passed back may or may not be the same as the TAM URI, if any, provided by the broker, depending on the OTrP Agent's configuration.
-If they differ, the Broker MUST use the TAM URI passed back.
+The TEEP Agent will either (a) pass no data back, (b) pass back a TAM URI to connect to, or (c) pass back a message buffer and TAM URI to send it to.
+The TAM URI passed back may or may not be the same as the TAM URI, if any, provided by the broker, depending on the TEEP Agent's configuration.
+If they differ, the TEEP Broker MUST use the TAM URI passed back.

 ### Session Creation {#client-start}

-If no data is passed back, the Broker simply informs its client (e.g., the application installer) of success.
+If no data is passed back, the TEEP Broker simply informs its client (e.g., the application installer) of success.

-If the OTrP Agent passes back a TAM URI with no message buffer, the TEEP Broker attempts to create session state, then sends an HTTP(S) POST to the TAM URI with an Accept header and an empty body.
-The HTTP request is then associated with the Broker's session state.
+If the TEEP Agent passes back a TAM URI with no message buffer, the TEEP Broker attempts to create session state, then sends an HTTP(S) POST to the TAM URI with an Accept header and an empty body.
+The HTTP request is then associated with the TEEP Broker's session state.

-If the OTrP Agent instead passes back a TAM URI with a message buffer, the TEEP Broker attempts to create session state and handles the message buffer as specified in {{send-msg}}.
+If the TEEP Agent instead passes back a TAM URI with a message buffer, the TEEP Broker attempts to create session state and handles the message buffer as specified in {{send-msg}}.

 Session state consists of:

- - Any context (e.g., a handle) that identifies the API session with the OTrP Agent.
+ - Any context (e.g., a handle) that identifies the API session with the TEEP Agent.

  - Any context that identifies an HTTP request, if one is outstanding.
 Initially, none exists.

-## Getting a message buffer back from an OTrP Agent {#send-msg}
+## Getting a message buffer back from an TEEP Agent {#send-msg}

-When a message buffer (and TAM URI) is passed to a Broker from an OTrP Agent, the Broker MUST do the following, using the Broker's session state associated with its API call to the OTrP Agent.
+When a message buffer (and TAM URI) is passed to a TEEP Broker from an TEEP Agent, the TEEP Broker MUST do the following, using the TEEP Broker's session state associated with its API call to the TEEP Agent.

-The Broker sends an HTTP POST request to the TAM URI with Accept and Content-Type headers with the OTrP media type in use, and a body containing the OTrP message buffer provided by the OTrP Agent.
+The TEEP Broker sends an HTTP POST request to the TAM URI with Accept and Content-Type headers with the OTrP media type in use, and a body containing the OTrP message buffer provided by the TEEP Agent.
-The HTTP request is then associated with the Broker's session state.
+The HTTP request is then associated with the TEEP Broker's session state.

 ## Receiving an HTTP response {#http-response}

-When an HTTP response is received in response to a request associated with a given session state, the Broker MUST do the following.
+When an HTTP response is received in response to a request associated with a given session state, the TEEP Broker MUST do the following.

-If the HTTP response body is empty, the Broker's task is complete, and it can delete its session state, and its task is done.
+If the HTTP response body is empty, the TEEP Broker's task is complete, and it can delete its session state, and its task is done.

-If instead the HTTP response body is not empty, the Broker calls a "ProcessOTrPMessage" API (Section 6.2 of {{I-D.ietf-teep-opentrustprotocol}}) to pass the response body to the OTrP Agent associated with the session.
-The OTrP Agent will then pass no data back, or pass pack a message buffer.
+If instead the HTTP response body is not empty, the TEEP Broker calls a "ProcessOTrPMessage" API (Section 6.2 of {{I-D.ietf-teep-opentrustprotocol}}) to pass the response body to the TEEP Agent associated with the session.
+The TEEP Agent will then pass no data back, or pass pack a message buffer.

-If no data is passed back, the Broker's task is complete, and it can delete its session state, and inform its client (e.g., the application installer) of success.
+If no data is passed back, the TEEP Broker's task is complete, and it can delete its session state, and inform its client (e.g., the application installer) of success.

-If instead the OTrP Agent passes back a message buffer, the TEEP Broker handles the message buffer as specified in {{send-msg}}.
+If instead the TEEP Agent passes back a message buffer, the TEEP Broker handles the message buffer as specified in {{send-msg}}.

 ## Handling checks for policy changes